AblionGE/IntelligentAgents2015/rabbits/lastname/doc/report.md

 * If a rabbit cannot move, it does not eat.
 * At each time unit, if the rabbit has reached the *birth threshold* amount of energy, it gives birth to a new rabbit and loses *loss energy reproduction* amount of energy.
 * A new born rabbit is initialized in the same way as the rabbits are at the beginning of a run.
-* An element of the grid can contain at most 127 unit of grass to be able to have a green screen (and not a black one when there is more grass).
+* A cell can contain at most 127 unit of grass to be able to have a green screen (and not a black one when there is more grass).

 # Conclusion